 The Ridelink service can be used by anyone at the University to get a ride to and from uni.

-The University provides preferential parking areas in Gates 1 and 10 for people that share rides to campus.
+The Hamilton campus provides preferential parking areas in Gates 1 and 10 for people that share rides to campus.
 These parking spaces are labelled as reserved for registered RideLink permit holders.

 Let's Carpool, the award-winning national carpooling scheme, makes it easy to find other commuters in your area.